terrydievendorf/sea-c16-javascript/students/nicholasweber/README.md

 I'm Nicholas Weber.
 I grew up here in the northwest.
 I went off to Minnesota to grad school and returned to Washington when I was finished.
 I'm glad to be back (even with the rain).
 I'm working for REI and as a private tutor.

 I've been playing around with code since last year when I was learning VBA because I was going deeper in depth with MS Excel.
+I'm excited to be here and learning more about JavaScript.